|

 "justified".
 But information can be wrongly warranted as easily as

 it can be wrongly justified.
+In order to make the

 2. "What is truth?"